-UP Reports that are submitted but are determined during the pre-review to not meet the UP criteria are returned with instructions to withdraw the Report or provide an explanation as to why it does meet the criteria and therefore should be reviewed by the IRB.
+UP Reports that are submitted but are determined during the pre-review conducted by HRPO staff to not meet the UP criteria are returned with instructions to withdraw the Report or provide an explanation as to why it does meet the criteria and therefore should be reviewed as an UP by the IRB.

-UP Reports that meet the criteria will be logged in.
-The staff reviewer may also review the current consent document to recommend whether changes need to be made to satisfy regulatory review criteria, if the researcher has not provided such an assessment, or the assessment appears incomplete or inaccurate.
+The IRB does not review Adverse Event (AE) reports unless the AE(s) meet the criteria to be an UP.
+UP Reports that meet the criteria or require committee discussion to determine if criteria are met will be logged in.
+The HRPO staff reviewer may also review the current consent document and/or protocol to recommend whether changes need to be made to satisfy regulatory review criteria, if the researcher has not provided such an assessment, or the assessment appears incomplete or inaccurate.
 The staff reviewer will enter comments in the Notes field to reflect the pre-review findings.
+The staff reviewer will also make a preliminary assessment as to whether the UP Report can be reviewed by expedited review (for studies that initially were eligible for expedited review and if the UP does not raise the risk level to greater than minimal) or requires full Board review.

 Board members have access to UP Reports as well as all material previously submitted for the protocol, in addition to the pre-review comments.
-At the Board meeting, the primary reviewer's recommendations, based on a comprehensive review of all available information and the pre-review comments, will be considered by the convened IRB.
+For UP Reports reviewed at the Board meeting, the primary reviewer's recommendations, based on a comprehensive review of all available information and the pre-review comments, will be considered by the convened IRB.
 Determinations regarding the completeness of the Report, and whether changes to the protocol or consent documents are necessary, will then be made.
+Additional details of the pre-review process are included in Reference Document #20 and in Section IV.A of these procedures.